 There was little to cheer during the 1960s although the club did adopt an elegant white strip with green and black bands, the first of many highly distinctive outfits worn by the club over the last 40 years.
 This landmark strip also saw the introduction a modern club crest with "The Mayflower" as the centre piece.

 In 1968, Argyle dropped back into Division Three where they spent six seasons before winning promotion in 1975 only to suffer relegation once again in 1977.

 The Mayflower crest was dropped in 1973 in favour of a simple monogram stitched in white onto novel green/black striped tops.
-These were deemed diificult to see under floodlights so the change strip of green/white stripes was often worn at home with black or white shorts and/or socks depending on what the visitors wore.
-When Everton visited Home Park in January 1975 for an FA Cup tie, Argyle wore this alternative strip.
+This strip was difficult to see under floodlights so the change strip of green/white stripes was adopted in November 1974 with black or white shorts and/or socks depending on what the visitors wore.

 The all white strip worn in 1975-76 had lettering embroidered onto a green disc.
 Green shirts were reinstated in 1978 (an alternative version with the old crest was worn at least once, at Chesterfield on 19 August) and when Adidas took over in 1980, the lettering was embroidered in an angular style rather than the more traditional script.

 Between 1982 and 1987 the club's kits were supplied by a local firm, appropriately called "Pilgrim" - a number of other teams in the south-west, notably Torquay also wore Pilgrim kits at this time.
 Pilgrim's outfits saw the welcome reintroduction of the Mayflower crest.